 A Great Place To Live

 Our 300 days of sunshine a year provide the perfect landscape for experiencing the rich diversity of things to see and do in Phoenix.
 We have everything from world-class hotels and resorts to exhilarating adventure, breath-taking golf courses, trendy shopping, modern nightlife and enriching culture.
 About one in four residents belong to an emerging ethnic group, bringing traditions, beliefs and values that enhance the city’s social fabric.
 We are home to the Phoenix Suns, Phoenix Mercury and the Arizona Diamondbacks.
-The Valley hosted the 2008 Super Bowl and the 2009 NBA All-Star game and the 2011 MLB All-Star Game.
+The Valley hosted the 2008 and 2015 Super Bowls and the 2009 NBA All-Star game and the 2011 MLB All-Star Game.

 Council-Manager Form of Government